ionlang/ionshared/README.md

 ```

 ---
-1. _Make sure you've selected the correct branch you're intending to
+1. _Make sure you've selected the correct branch that you're intending to
 build (`dev` for latest changes, `master` for stable), and initialized
 git submodules after cloning the repository and prior to building._